Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 1050 Ti is a lot (about 223%) better at full screen anti-aliasing than the Radeon R9 M370X, and able to handle higher screen resolutions without losing too much performance. (explain)
+The GeForce GTX 1050 Ti is a lot (approximately 223%) better at full screen anti-aliasing than the Radeon R9 M370X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 GeForce GTX 1050 Ti 41280 Mpixels/sec